Data-driven exploration of the neutron $^3\text{P}_2$ pairing gap using Cassiopeia A neutron star observational data

-Our optimization procedure operates within the parameter bounds specified in Table~\ref{tab:parameter_bounds} in Sec.~\ref{sf_gap_model}.
-For each trial, we first sample parameter values and verify that they satisfy the physical constraints: $0.35 \leq \beta \leq 0.65$ for the gap maximum position and the mathematically derived bounds for $\alpha$ given in Eq.~(\ref{al_range}).
-Only parameter sets that meet these criteria proceed to the computationally expensive cooling calculation.
+{Building on this approach, we adopt a hybrid optimization strategy that combines the strengths of global and local search methods.
+The TPE algorithm is particularly effective for global exploration of high-dimensional and multimodal parameter spaces, but it is not designed to achieve precise local convergence once a promising region has been identified.
+To refine candidate solutions obtained from the TPE search, we therefore apply a direct minimization algorithm based on the Nelder-Mead simplex method \cite{Nelder_1965_NM}.
+While Nelder-Mead depends on the choice of initial conditions and can converge to local minima, its application after the TPE-based global exploration mitigates these limitations.
+In this complementary framework, TPE identifies promising regions of parameter space, and Nelder-Mead provides accurate local refinement of the optimal solutions.}

-The optimization workflow consists of the following steps: (1) TPE proposes a new parameter set, (2) physical-constraint validation, (3) gap-function construction via Eq.~(\ref{new_parametrization}), (4) Fortran90 cooling-simulation execution, (5) objective-function evaluation, and (6) TPE model update.
-We iterate until a predetermined number of \emph{successful} evaluations are completed, where a “successful” evaluation denotes a trial that satisfies all constraints and completes the cooling calculation without numerical instabilities.
-Because TPE proposes new trials conditioned on completed evaluations, split runs inherit a mild path dependence; accordingly, we executed two budgets, $N=$\,5,000 and $N=$\,10,000, realized as $(1000+2000+2000)$ and $2\times(1000+2000+2000)$, respectively, and we fixed the random seed across runs.
+{The optimization is performed within the parameter bounds summarized in Table~\ref{tab:parameter_bounds} in Sec.~\ref{sf_gap_model}.
+For each trial, parameter values are sampled and first checked against physical constraints, including $0.35 \leq \beta \leq 0.65$ for the position of the gap maximum and the analytically derived bounds for $\alpha$ given in Eq.~(\ref{al_range}).
+Only parameter sets that satisfy these conditions proceed to the cooling calculation.}

-This setup leverages the efficiency of TPE while enforcing physics-based constraints, enabling us to identify neutron-superfluid gap models that best reproduce the Cas~A NS cooling behavior.
+{We first perform a global exploration of the parameter space using the TPE algorithm, running $10{,}000$ trials.
+From these TPE trials, we select a small subset of the best-performing candidates based on the $\chi^2$ statistic.
+Starting from the top-ranked solutions, we then apply the Nelder-Mead simplex method to further refine the parameter values through local optimization.
+This two-stage procedure combines efficient global exploration with accurate local minimization, thereby enabling a systematic identification of neutron superfluid gap models that best reproduce the observed cooling behavior of the Cas~A~NS.}